FOREX-Dollar gains on resilient U.S. economy, flight to safety

-NEW YORK/LONDON, May 24 (Reuters) - The dollar hit a fresh two-month high against a basket of peers on Wednesday as a resilient U.S. economy helped to bolster the currency, while unease over debt ceiling talks in Washington kept investor flows moving to safe havens.
+NEW YORK, May 24 (Reuters) - The dollar hit a fresh two-month high against a basket of peers on Wednesday, bolstered by recent signs of a resilient U.S. economy, while unease over U.S. debt ceiling talks kept investors moving to safe havens.

-The impasse in Washington over debt ceiling negotiations has helped to lift the dollar, even though it could lead to a default and push the U.S. economy into recession as investors fear it might spell worse trouble for the global economic outlook.
+The dollar is not seen posing an immediate risk, unlike certain Treasury securities, even though thedebt ceiling impasse in Washington could lead to a default and push the U.S. economy into recession, analysts said.

-Central bank policy divergence has been a popular theme among FX investors this year, with a recent outlook suggesting the Federal Reserve would start cutting rates soon, said Joe Manimbo, senior market analyst at Convera in Washington.
+Market expectations that the Federal Reserve would soon start to cut interest rates have ebbed as U.S. economic data has shown resiliency and given the dollar an edge, said Joe Manimbo, senior market analyst at Convera in Washington.

-"If you consider global data of late, it's painting a more resilient picture of the U.S. economy than what's going on in Europe," he said.
-"That could allow the dollar to maintain its yield advantage for longer," Manimbo said.
+"There has been the view that the dollar could lose its yield advantage if the Fed cuts rates as much as the market had recently expected, and if Europe continues to raise rates," he said.

+"Now there's been somewhat of an about-face with respect to the outlook on global interest rates."

+Market bets that the Fed will raise rates at its next meeting in June rose slightly after minutes from its policy-setting meeting in early May were released.

+Fed officials "generally agreed" last month that the need for further rate increases "had become less certain," but others cautioned the U.S. central bank needed to keep its options open given the risks of persistent inflation.

-Federal funds futures show a 28.6% probability the Fed raises rates when a two-day policy meeting ends on June 14, according to CME Group's FedWatch tool.
+Federal funds futures show a 35.3% probability that the Fed raises rates when a two-day policy meeting ends on June 14, according to CME Group's FedWatch tool.

 Marc Chandler, chief market strategist at Bannockburn Global Forex in New York, said he doubts the debt ceiling negotiations have been a big factor in the foreign exchange market.